 All patches are embroidered cloth and 4 inches in diameter.
 Created by wildlife artist Ron Beach (check his work at ronbeachart.com), each of the collectible patches represents a project of the chapter or issue of local concern.
-All patches are $5.00 when purchased individually, or $50.00 for the complete 12 patch set.
-Shipping is free for all patches sold in the US.
+All patches are $1.00 when purchased individually (except the Peregrine Falcon Project which is $5.00), or $15.00 for the complete 12 patch set.
+Shipping is $5 for up to 12 patches ($10 for 13-24 patches, $15 for 25-36 patches, etc.).
 Foreign sales, email us about our 'cost only' shipping.
 Sales tax, if applicable, is 6%.

 This patch reflects the chapter's mission in the words "Striving to preserve our natural resources".
 The chickadee feeding on a small cone is a common forest bird which frequents feeders in the winter.
 The chapter newsletter is Chickadee Chatter.